-Searches of a pupil's person or his or her personal effects shall only be conducted by a certified person directly responsible for the conduct of the pupil or the principal/designee of the school which the student attends.
-However, when an immediate threat to the health or safety of others occurs off site with no certified employee reasonably available, a non-certified person (e.g., bus driver or coach/sponsor) that is responsible for the students is authorized to conduct the search of a student or his or her personal effects.
+Searches of a pupil's person or their personal effects shall only be conducted by a certified person directly responsiblefor the conduct of the pupil or the principal/designee of the school which the student attends.
+However, when an immediate threat to the health or safety of others occurs off site with no certified employee reasonably available, a non-certified person (e.g., bus driver or coach/sponsor) thatis responsible for the students is authorized to conduct the search of a student or their personal effects.
 Examples of immediate threats would include reasonable suspicion of the presence of illegal drugs or a weapon.